AntonioMeireles/boot2docker-vagrant-box/README.md

 then *just* do whatever you want to with docker :smile:

+#### troubleshouting
+If on `vagrant up` you hit NFS errors please make sure your */etc/sudoers* file is as said [here](https://docs.vagrantup.com/v2/synced-folders/nfs.html) in the official Vagrant documentation.

 #### allocated resources

 By default this **boot2docker** box will run with 1 CPU and 1024MB of memory